the portrait gallery

 1972-1973

-Kathryn (Kate) Gilmore a is Professor-in-Practice at the London School of Economics and Political Science, Honorary Professor at the University of Essex and a former Fellow with Harvard University.
-She started her career in social work, working to combat violence against women and helping establish Australia’s first centre against sexual assault.
+Kathryn a is Professor-in-Practice at the London School of Economics and Political Science, Honorary Professor at the University of Essex and a former Fellow with Harvard University.
+She started her career in social work, combating violence against women and helping to establish Australia’s first centre against sexual assault.

 Seen Lee